mineralogy-rocks/symmetry-evolution/README.md

 the development.
 Once ready for the deployment, you can create a **PR** and Liubomyr Gavryliv will review your code and merge it into the **main** branch.

+## Support

+This project No. 3007/01/01 has received funding from the **European Union´s Horizon 2020 research and innovation programme** under the *Marie Skłodowska-Curie grant agreement No. 945478*.

+## License

-All code is hosted under the [MIT License](https://github.com/mineralogy-rocks/symmetry-evolution/blob/main/LICENSE) - feel free to reuse it, contribute, share or do anything  you wish as long as you are doing research/science/education.
+All code is hosted under the [MIT License](LICENSE) - feel free to reuse it, contribute, share or do anything  you wish as long as you are doing research/science/education.